 For a business with a larger amount of employees, there are different options for group insurance.
 Benefits such as accidental death and dismemberment (AD&D) and business travel accident are typically fully insured due to the fact that these claims are infrequent and usually in high amounts.
 As a group grows in size, more funding methods become available as the claiming patterns tend to be more predictable.

-Billed In Advance: Rates are established based on prior claims activity.
-At the end of the policy year, total premium paid is compared to claims paid.
-The sponsor is fully refunded any surplus, and assumes immediate responsibility to pay the insurer any deficit which may be owed.
+Rates are established based on prior claims activity.
+At the end of the policy year, the total premium paid is compared to claims paid.
+The sponsor is fully refunded any surplus and assumes immediate responsibility to pay the insurer any deficit which may be owed.
 This plan offers the sponsor the advantage of level plan funding throughout the year.

-Monthly Billed In Arrears: A float of approximately 6 weeks of estimated claims is taken.
-At the end of the month a bill is produced showing actual paid claims plus expenses.
-At the end of the policy year an accounting is done, with any surplus being refunded to the sponsor, and with any deficit being the responsibility of the sponsor.
+A float of approximately 6 weeks of estimated claims is taken.
+At the end of the month, a bill is produced showing actual paid claims plus expenses.
+At the end of the policy, year accounting is done, with any surplus being refunded to the sponsor, and with any deficit being the responsibility of the sponsor.
 Under this plan, there should not be a substantial surplus or deficit, as actual claims are being billed on a monthly basis.
-These benefits can be insured, but their ultimate cost will equal the client’s actual expenses, plus the reserve charges, a cancellation risk margin and premium taxes.
+These benefits can be insured, but their ultimate cost will equal the client’s actual expenses, plus the reserve charges, a cancellation risk margin, and premium taxes.
 There is no pooling and as such, the long term cost can be considerably higher than that under an ASO arrangement.

 Larger employer’s group life insurance and long-term disability typically are insured with some form of experience rating or partial pooling being applied by the insurer.
 The characteristics of a group and it’s premium volume determine the financing method(s) chosen.
 A partially experience-rated contract is the closest to the fully pooled method, which recognizes the employer’s experience, whether it is good or bad.
 If a surplus is realized at the year’s end, a refund could be issued, or the premium rates could be lowered.
 This arrangement is known as “retention” or refund accounting.